Mahathi-123-coder/supervised-ml/naive-bayes/dataset/README.md

-# Dataset used for kNN implementation
+# Dataset used for Naive Bayes implementation